-Ensemble Live Streaming enables automated control of network cameras, so through the Ensemble Video interface you can start/stop streaming and start/stop recording.
-There are many network cameras that you can use with Ensemble Video.
+Ensemble Live Streaming enables automated control of IP cameras (network cameras), so through the Ensemble Video interface you can start/stop streaming and start/stop recording.
+There are many IP cameras (network cameras) that you can use with Ensemble Video.

-This article explains how to use the information from you network camera to configure Live Stream or Live Capture item in the Manage Stream, and how to configure your network camera.
+This article explains how to use the information from your IP camera to configure Live Stream or Live Capture item in the Manage Stream, and how to configure your network camera.

 There are three tabs in the Manage Stream form that you will use to set up and use your Live Stream or Live Capture with a stream created by a Live Stream Encoder:

-- Details – add/edit details of the live stream from your network camera, check status, adjust aspect ratio, and customize Preview Image.
+- Details – add/edit details of the live stream from your IP camera, check status, adjust aspect ratio, and customize Preview Image.

 - History – view a log of streaming events

-RTSP URL: the live stream URLof yuor network camera.
+RTSP URL: the live stream URL of your IP camera.
 Different types of cameras have different URL formats, so you will need to find the RTSP URL that is correct for your camera stream.
 The URL may have a username/password in it as well.
 You can test this URL with a program like VLC before you confgure the camera in Ensemble Video to be certain the camera stream is working properly.

 rtsp://192.168.1.194/1 (no authentication)